netpump-data/docs/docs/setup-app-registration.md

 ### Key Vault - Service Principal permissions

-> :information_source: **Note:** As a prerequisite, you need a Key Vault with a valid SSL certificate for the domain you want to host your Netpump server on.
+> ℹ️ **Note:** As a prerequisite, you need a Key Vault with a valid SSL certificate for the domain you want to host your Netpump server on.
 The steps below cover giving your app registration (service principal) access to that Key Vault.

 1. Open your Key Vault resource in Azure Portal and click on `Access control (IAM)`